 How to plan a 1-night Karatsu stay with kids

-- Optional Day 2 afternoon: extra Niji-no-Matsubara beach walk before highway home
+- Optional Day 2 afternoon: extra Niji-no-Matsubara beach walk before the highway home

 Family-friendly tips